QAInsights/Streamlit-JMeter/README.md

 ### Analyze

 To analyze the test results, click on `Analyze JMeter Test Results` radio button which will bring up the page as shown below.
-Select the csv file to analyze which will display the metrics such as start time, end time, summart report etc.
+Select the csv file to analyze which will display the metrics such as start time, end time, summary report etc.

 To view the graphs, click on `Show Graphs` check box.